gabolas999/Projects_Repository_/SVV/REP_Flight_test/readme.md

 The inputs are Static Stability values (*SS1.csv*, and *SS2.csv*).
 Conversely, *SS2.csv* is created using *SS2_long.py*.
 Finally all parameters are centralized in *Cit_par24.py*, where you can select the simulation you want to run. *utilities.py* is used to centralize various functions needed throughout the different files, and in other files not included here.

-Say I worked in all of the files, along with two other students.
-I understand everything.
-It was part of a larger group, who worked on producing SS1, and the verification of the code.
-Validation is the next step to follow.
 Project took place: February 2024-March 2024